codywb/slack-pyblock-builder/README.md

 ## 💡 Features

-- Optimized for use with Slack's Bolt for Python framework
+- Optimized for use with Slack's Bolt for Python SDK
 - Declarative syntax with method chaining
 - IDE-friendly with descriptive docstrings describing each component and its methods
 - Helper module with functions to simplify formatting text in Slack's `mrkdwn` standard